MultiverseLearningProducts/swe/src/mod1/wk1/day1.md

 ## Assignment

-Can you repeat the calls that we made earlier to https://http-challenge.whitehatcoaches.org.uk/ only this time have a script that runs in your browser and makes use of `fetch` to make each call in sequence.
+Can you repeat the calls that we made earlier to https://http-challenge.whitehatcoaches.org.uk/ only this time have a script in an `index.html` page that opens in your browser, and makes use of `fetch` to make each call in sequence.
 You will need to retrieve the 'Your-Id' from the initial GET request and use it in the subsequence requests.
 You don't need to do the final applied quiz, instead submit your code to github and share a link to your repo with your coach.

 [attendance log](https://platform.whitehat.org.uk/apprentice/attendance-log/178)
 [main](/swe)|[prev](/swe/bootcamp/wk5/day3.html)|[next](/swe/mod1/wk1/day2.html)